 Introduction to Cost of Goods Sold

-Cost of Goods Sold can equally refer to a service as well as a physical product hence the uses of the more general term Cost of Sales.
+COGS can equally refer to a service as well as a physical product hence the uses of the more general term Cost of sales.

-The costs included in Cost of Goods sold are those necessary to bring the product to its present state and condition prior to sale.
+The costs included in COGS are those necessary to bring the product to its present state and condition prior to sale.
 They do not include selling expenses, distribution costs, marketing etc such costs are termed costs of selling or selling costs or sales and marketing costs.

 For a manufacturing, retailing or distribution business the cost of the goods sold refers to the physical product and the costs of bringing it to the point of sale.
 This might include direct material and labor costs, product costs, purchase returns and allowances, purchase discounts, freight inwards (that is the costs of bringing the product to your place of manufacture or distribution warehouse), and direct labor costs and factory production overhead.